adras/Bitburner/README.md

 # Bitburner - Skynet
 ## Introduction
 This is my attempt at creating skynet for bitburner.
 The idea was to create a fully automated script which takes over all servers in the game, upgrades them where possible and farms money/hacking xp.
+Unfortunately I didn't finish it, and it's not as powerful as a real skynet.
+However, it already has some nice features.

 # Setup
 To set this up, create the files with the same names as here on github on your "home" computer in Bitburner